Institute for Computer Science, Artificial Intelligence and Technology: Mission and research areas

 INSAIT regularly publishes at top research venues spanning machine learning (ICML, NeurIPS, ICLR), robotics (IROS, ICRA), computer vision (CVPR, ICCV, ECCV), algorithms and theory (FOCS, SODA, STOC), and other premier venues.

 Notable releases

 BgGPT

 In 2023, INSAIT launched BgGPT, the first Bulgarian generative AI large language model (LLM).
 BgGPT is designed to understand conversational and instruction-based tasks in both Bulgarian and English.
 It is based on Google’s Gemma-2 2B architecture.
 The model was pre-trained on approximately 85 billion Bulgarian tokens and 15 billion English tokens using the Branch-and-Merge strategy introduced by INSAIT at EMNLP 2024, enabling strong cultural and linguistic understanding in Bulgarian while preserving English capabilities.
 The model was instruction-fine-tuned on a Bulgarian dataset derived from real-world conversations and is freely available under the Gemma Terms of Use.
+In March 2026, INSAIT announced BgGPT 3.0, a next-generation version of its Bulgarian large language model.
+The new release introduces multimodal capabilities, including support for text, image, and voice processing, as well as significantly improved performance on complex and specialized tasks.
+The model is designed to provide an advanced AI system for the Bulgarian language and is intended for free public use, including applications in government and industry.
+The development of BgGPT 3.0 has been described as strategically important for Bulgaria’s technological sovereignty in artificial intelligence.

 MamayLM

 INSAIT also co-developed MamayLM, a high-efficiency Ukrainian LLM, in collaboration with ETH Zurich.
 MamayLM-Gemma-2-9B-IT-v0.1 is based on Google's Gemma-2 9B architecture.
 It was pre-trained on a 75-billion-token dataset of Ukrainian and English text, using advanced data mixing and model merging techniques to enhance cultural and linguistic capabilities in Ukrainian while preserving English performance.
 The model is instruction-tuned on curated Ukrainian datasets and was released for public use in Ukraine and is available for adoption across Ukrainian public institutions.